zhyph/Radio-Mod-Backend/README.md

 ## Prerequisites

-In order to use the download fallback method (which is necessary for downloading age-restricted YouTube videos), [YT-DLP](https://github.com/yt-dlp/yt-dlp) needs to be installed on your backend server
+In order to use the download fallback method (which is necessary for downloading age-restricted YouTube videos), [YT-DLP](https://github.com/yt-dlp/yt-dlp) needs to be installed on your backend server.

 ## Installation